campbellcole/punchcard/README.md

 ## Licensing

-This program uses the AGPLv3 license to prevent use by corporations.
+This program uses the AGPLv3 license to deter use by corporations.